 For a moderate hike, we recommend Trail C from Entrance No 1.
 You’ll visit both lakes, and you’ll start the trail uphill through the park and end at the top of the upper lakes where you can eat your packed lunch at picnic tables

 Arrive early (before 9am) as most of the tourists come around mid-day.
 And plan to leave by noon to avoid traffic.
-OR arrive in the afternoon when most tour groups have finished their guided walks.
+Alternatively, you can arrive in the afternoon when most tour groups have finished their guided walks.

 #2 - Picnic!

 Plan ahead and pack a picnic lunch overlooking the scenic lakes.
 Food inside the park is overpriced and not high quality.
-Or, plan to eat your meals outside the park.
+Otherwise, plan to eat your meals outside the park.